 2. How unique is your business?

-Look for the distinctive advantages of your business, whether you’re selling delicious meals, useful products, a valuable service or something else that people need or want.
+Look for the distinctive advantages of your business, whether you’re selling incredible meals, useful products, a valuable service, or something else.
 You’ll need to offer something that gets customers to choose your brand over your competitors, at least some of the time.

-How is your shop, store, service or center different, and better than others?
-Is yours better, faster or lower priced than the similar service or merchandise offered elsewhere?
+How is your gym, restaurant, store, or service different, and better than others?
+Does your business model provide faster or lower priced services or products, than those your customers can find elsewhere?
 Your franchise should stand out in some way.

 3. How will you teach others to duplicate your business model?

 Franchising means duplication of your business at other locations.
 Can you teach others how to build and operate the business in different places, for different customers?
+Can your vendors and suppliers provide the same services and products you rely on, to your franchisees?
 For your franchise to work well, this will be important.

 4. How well do you understand the market for your service or product?